 She began her career in City government career more than 20 years ago as a college intern.
 She holds a degree in Business Administration and is a Senior Professional in Human Resources.

-Nitin Patel is the Deputy Commissioner of Information Technology and DCAS’s Chief Information Officer.
-In that role, he is responsible for providing technological guidance for the agency and for establishing and directing the strategic and tactical goals, policies, and procedures for the information technology department.
-He collaborates with the agency's Commissioner and consults with all Lines of Services to present new approaches and discuss system changes.
+Nitin Patel is the Deputy Commissioner of Information Technology and DCAS's Chief Information Officer.
+In that role, he is responsible for providing technological guidance for the agency and for establishing and directing the strategic and tactical goals, policies, and procedures for the Information Technology Department.
+He collaborates with the agency's commissioner and consults with all of the agency's lines of service to present new approaches and discuss system changes.

 Patel has an electrical engineering degree from the Indian Institute of Technology.